How To Remove Your IP from Yahoo Blacklist – Yahoo Blacklist Checker

 |554||554 5.7.9 Message not accepted for policy reasons||Your message wasn’t delivered because Yahoo was unable to verify that it came from a legitimate email sender.|

-How to Request Removal from the Yahoo!'s Blacklist
+How to Remove IP from Yahoo Blacklist

 - Reverse DNS resolves to a hostname.